MicrosoftDocs/bing-docs/bing-docs/bing-web-search/quickstarts/rest/csharp.md

 ## The HTTP call

 Here's the HTTP request.
 It's your basic HTTP GET request.
+Use whatever HTTP client works for you.

 ```csharp
         // Makes the request to the Web Search endpoint.